Windows 98: Performance improvements

 Windows 95 introduced the 32-bit, protected-mode cache driver VCACHE (replacing SMARTDrv) to cache the most recently accessed information from the hard drive in memory, divided into chunks.
 However, the cache parameters needed manual tuning as it degraded performance by consuming too much memory and not releasing it quickly enough, forcing paging to occur far too early.
 The Windows 98 VCACHE cache size management for disk and network access, CD-ROM access and paging is more dynamic compared to Windows 95, resulting in no tuning being required for cache parameters.
 On the FAT32 file system, Windows 98 has a performance feature called MapCache that can run applications from the disk cache itself if the code pages of executable files are aligned/mapped on 4K boundaries, instead of copying them to virtual memory.
 This results in more memory being available to run applications, and lesser usage of the swap file.

 Windows 98 registry handling is more robust than Windows 95 to avoid corruption and there are several enhancements to eliminate limitations and improve registry performance.
 The Windows 95 registry key size limitation of 64 KB is gone.
 The registry uses less memory and has better caching.

 Disk Defragmenter has been improved to rearrange program files that are frequently used to a hard disk region optimized for program start.
-However, as with previous versions, the repetitively aggravating "Drive contents changed....restarting." message still exists in this version (i.e. if the contents of the hard drive had changed, then the drive is then rescanned and the progress restarted where it left off).
-If it gets stuck on the same area too many times, it will ask the user if it should keep trying or give up.
-The Windows Me version of Disk Defragmenter does not have this problem and will function on Windows 98 if the user simply copies it over.
+Despite this, the quirk of the hard drive being rescanned if the contents of the hard drive had changed (denoted by the message "Drive contents changed....restarting.") is still present in this version, and remains identical to that of Windows 95.
+If it gets stuck on the same area too many times, the program would then ask the user to either continue scanning or give up.
+This quirk was removed with Windows Me's version of Disk Defragmenter, which can also work on Windows 98 or Windows 95 if it is simply copied over.

 Windows 98 also supports a Fast Shutdown feature that initiates shutdown without uninitializing device drivers.
 However, this can cause Windows 98 to hang instead of shutting down the computer if a buggy driver is active, so Microsoft supplied instructions for disabling the feature.
 Windows 98 supports write-behind caching for removable disk drives.
-A utility for converting FAT16 partitions to FAT32 without formatting the partition is also included.
+A utility for converting FAT16 partitions to FAT32 without formatting the partition is also included, however it is not compatible with DriveSpace.